 - The recognition of professional qualifications beyond their host country or the country where they work

-- The right to return to the UK with non-UK spouses under the more favourable EU regime
+- The right to return to the UK with non-UK spouses under the more favourable EU regime, after 2022

 - The right to provide cross-border services in the EU as self-employed